Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Validation and Experimental Analysis

 \subsubsection{Inversion behaviour on MNIST}

 Before analysing MUSIC trajectories, we verify that the inversion mechanism derived in Section~\ref{subsec:theory_inversion} remains numerically stable on real data.
-For each MNIST test image, we compute squared–distance activations from the SOM prototypes, form the anchored system $Bz=c$, and recover $\hat z = B^{+}c$.
-Because the map contains many more than $D$ prototypes, and they span the whitened PCA space in a general position, the resulting systems are highly overdetermined.
-Consequently, reconstruction errors $\|z-\hat z\|_2$ are consistently near machine precision.
-This guarantees that intermediate MUSIC states, many of which do not correspond to real training images, can still be faithfully decoded back into pixel space.
+For each MNIST test image, we compute squared--distance activations from the SOM prototypes, form the anchored system $Bz=c$, and recover $\hat z = B^{+}c$.
+Because the map contains many more than $D$ prototypes spanning the whitened PCA space in general position, the systems are highly overdetermined, and reconstruction errors $\|z-\hat z\|_2$ are consistently near machine precision.
+This guarantees that intermediate MUSIC states can be faithfully decoded back into pixel space.